DAY 1, November 29, 2020 | Delhi

 Lunch is at City Palace Café with a selection of Indian & Continental cuisine.

 Visit the City Palace Museum that houses the Maharaja’s private collection of textiles and armory.
 Enjoy a curated tour of the private palace of the Royal family of Jaipur.
 Continue to Jantar Mantar, a massive sundial and a symbol of the Indian sciences of time and space.
 Learn how astronomy and astrology are intertwined with the Indian belief system.

 DAY 8, December 06, 2020 | Jaipur

 Begin with a photo-stop at Hawa Mahal, fondly called the ‘Palace of Winds’.
 Built for the harem of Sawai Pratap Singh, the palace facade enabled the royal ladies to watch processions below without being seen.
-Continue to Amber Fort the ancient citadel of the Kachhawa clan, later we visit Anokhi Museum.
+Continue to Amber Fort, the ancient citadel of the Kachhawa clan, and then later visit Anokhi Museum.

 DAY 9, December 07, 2020 | Jaipur - Pushkar

 Drive to Pushkar and visit Barefoot College.
 It is a grassroots organization that aims improve village life and poverty.
 Barefoot’s sustainable solutions include solar power, education, clean water, professional development, and advocacy.
 On arrival, check in at The Greenhouse Resort.